 From coast to coast, exterior wood shutters enhance the beauty and performance of both traditional and modern homes.
 Installation instantly adds depth, texture, and contrast of color to the visual landscape.
-With the addition of hinges and hardware, wood shutters can swing open or closed to help govern sunlight, regulate airflow and manage privacy.
+With the addition of hinges and hardware, premium wood shutters can swing open or closed to help govern sunlight, regulate airflow and manage privacy.

 All lumber is sourced from SFI certified suppliers.
 The Sustainable Forestry Initiative is a North American forest designation standard that guarantees wood is sourced from responsibly managed forests.
 Well-managed forests have important environmental benefits, such as cleaning our air and water, in addition to ensuring that trees are replenished for future use and enjoyment.

-ShutterLand offers all of the most popular exterior shutter styles.
+ShutterLand offers all of the most popular exterior shutters.
 Every style is designed and crafted for the American home.
 We offer thousands of sizes of each style to meet the requirements of a specific window.
 Most component sizes have been standardized to fill the needs of most homeowners, allowing us to streamline our manufacturing process and facility to keep exterior wood shutters affordable.

 Window shutters with louvers, or slats, are easily the most popular and are installed worldwide.
 They adapt to a majority of architectural home styles and are functionally the most practical.
 The louver angle provides visual depth and added dimension to any home.
 Common louvered wood shutters hinge to the side of the window with the ability to swing open and closed.
 Panels can also be mounted in a stationary position if operation is not required.
 Standard 1 ½ inch louvers comply with most requirements and often blend well with existing shutters.
 Louvers are slotted into the side stiles with a 3⁄16 inch space between each.